Three counterexamples to a conjecture of Colin de Verdi\`ere on multiplicity: Excluding representations

 \section{Excluding representations}

 In this section, we explain how to prove lower bounds on the eigenvalues of the Laplacian twisted by an irreducible representation $\phi$.
-In view of \propref{prp_specdecomp}, this implies that $\phi$ cannot appear in an eigenspace of $\Delta$ on $\Lambda\backslash \HH^2$ for eigenvalues below such a bound.
-We will apply this criterion in Section \ref{sec:proof} to exclude all but the top-dimensional irreducible representations from appearing in the eigenspaces corresponding to $\lambda_1(X_{10})$ and $\lambda_1(X_{17})$, where $X_{10}$ and $X_{17}$ are the surfaces from Theorem \ref{thm:main}.
+If $\spec(\Gamma\backslash \HH^2),\phi)$ is disjoint from an interval $I$, then $\phi$ cannot appear in any eigenspace of $\Delta$ on $\Lambda\backslash \HH^2$ corresponding to an eigenvalue in $I$ in view of \propref{prp_specdecomp}.
+We will apply this criterion in Section \ref{sec:proof} to exclude all but the top-dimensional irreducible representations from appearing in the eigenspaces corresponding to $\lambda_1(X_{10})$, $\lambda_1(X_{17})$, and $\lambda_1(X_{37})$, where $X_{10}$, $X_{17}$, and $X_{37}$ are the surfaces from Theorem \ref{thm:main}.